CASE STUDY

 A high-stakes model on a robust foundation

 The EU Emissions Trading System (ETS1) is one of Europe's most consequential climate policy instruments.
-In 2025, the European Climate Foundation engaged Climact — a Brussels-based climate consultancy — to build a calculator that lets policymakers, NGOs, and analysts test how different design choices affect the EU's ability to meet its 2030 and 2040 climate targets.
+In 2025, Climact, a Brussels-based climate consultancy, was engaged to build a calculator that lets policymakers, NGOs, and analysts test how different design choices affect the EU's ability to meet its 2030 and 2040 climate targets.

-The model had to cover 35 years of allowance supply and demand, simulate seven interlocking policy levers simultaneously, and survive multiple revisions — shareable in both Excel and a public web tool.
+The model had to cover 20 years of allowance supply and demand, simulate over 30 interlocking policy levers simultaneously, and survive multiple revisions, shareable in both Excel and a public web tool.
 Climact's prior version, built in standard Excel formulas, was not robust enough to handle this.
 Climact decided to use River and its innovative modeling technology and build a new visual, robust and documented model in Excel.

 Iterative logic, interdependencies and complex scenarios